- Read More

 Atopic dermatitis and neurotic dermatitis are both treated with topical steroid creams and skin softeners.
 Pruritis (itching) and neurotic excoriation (scratching) at night can be managed by wearing socks.

-Treatment for arterial and venous forms of dermatitis focus on the return of normal blood flow to and from the extremity.
+Treatment of arterial and venous forms of dermatitis focus on the return of normal blood flow to and from the extremity.
 For arterial forms of dermatitis, skin softeners should be used on a daily basis.
 For venous dermatitis, elevation of the legs and compression hose are used to control swelling of the legs.
 Topical skin softeners and topical steroids are also helpful.

 Toe box dermatitis in children is treated by eliminating the shoes that cause the dermatitis.
 Consider rotating shoes, wearing them only once every other day.
 Powders and sprays can help to wick away moisture from the foot.
 And lastly, frequent changes of socks will always help.